-Flexibility: With CANSLIM, there is no defined holding period for a stock.
+With CANSLIM, a stock has no defined holding period.
 You may hold the stock for two days or two years.
 It could be seen as a swing trading strategy or a medium-term buy-and-hold strategy.
 One thing it is not is a value investing strategy.

-The entry point into a stock is suggested when the stock price breaks into a new 52 week high.
+The entry point into a stock is suggested when the stock price breaks into a new 52-week high.
 The strategy also indicates that you should cut your losses and sell if the stock falls 7 or 8%.
-For any given stock, this could happen within a week or over a few years.
+This could happen within a week or over a few years for any given stock.

-Momentum: CANSLIM is a momentum strategy, as the rules are to buy when the stock is at a new 52 week high, when the stock is experiencing increased trading volume, and when the overall market is in an uptrend.
+CANSLIM is a momentum strategy, as the rules are to buy when the stock is at a new 52-week high, experiencing increased trading volume, and when the overall market is in an uptrend.
 This is the definition of momentum trading and market timing.

-Profitable Growth: The CANSLIM strategy also requires a company to be growing earnings strongly at its core.
+The CANSLIM strategy also requires a company to grow earnings strongly at its core.
 Current quarterly earnings and annual earnings must be increasing aggressively, along with sales.
-So, you are looking for profitable fast-growing companies.
+So, you are looking for profitable, fast-growing companies.

-Great Products: Of course, the L in CANSLIM refers to companies leading their industry in terms of product and services, innovation, or at least stock price growth.
+Of course, the L in CANSLIM refers to companies leading their industry in product and services, innovation, or stock price growth.
 This makes sense.
 Would you want to buy shares in a company falling behind its competitors?
 Leading could also mean ethical leadership and good ESG policies.

 - Over the last eight years, Nvidia’s growth has been driven by the cryptocurrency craze; their graphics card chips are used in Crypto mining operations.